 Before that, he worked at 57 Stars, a $2 billion private asset manager focused on private equity partnerships in emerging markets.
 He started his career as an entrepreneur, founding a language school in Córdoba, Argentina.

-Outside of work, Yigal says he is “learning how to be a dad to my beautiful, bright, and happy little girl, Noa.”
+Outside of work, Yigal says he is “learning how to be a dad to my two beautiful, bright, and happy little kids, Noa and Oren.”
 He also loves soccer, surfing, exploring new countries, and the Grateful Dead.